Create your own DIY Bike Event

 - Let us know.
-Post on our online calendar.
-Email us email@example.com.
+Post on our online calendar or email us at firstname.lastname@example.org.

-- Go online: Use your e-mails list-servs, neighborhood blog, Facebook, Twitter, etc.
+- Go online: Use your e-mails list, neighborhood blog, Facebook, Twitter, etc.

 - Spread the word!
 Let your company, school, religious community, library, community center, local bike and outdoor shops, etc know you are having an event.
 Create posters and put them up around your neighborhood.